Draft Zero Development

 60-minute sessions (frequency based on tier)

-Between-session development work: I review whatever materials you submit—outlines, worldbuilding documents, character notes, plot sketches, draft chapters—and stress-test them against story logic.
-You receive written feedback before each session—the depth of work scales to what your project needs at each stage.
-You maintain your documents; I respond to each iteration.
+Between-session development work: I review whatever materials you submit (outlines, worldbuilding documents, character notes, plot sketches, draft chapters) and stress-test them against story logic.

 Session summary and next steps after each meeting